-It is also important to avoid ethnocentrism when listening to speeches.
+Finally, we should note the importance of avoiding ethnocentrism when listening to speeches.
+As we shall see in Chapters 2 and 3, speech audiences have a responsibility to listen courteously and attentively.
 When you listen to a speaker from a different cultural background, be on guard against the temptation to judge the speaker on the basis of his or her appearance or manner of delivery.
-No matter what the cultural background of the speaker, you should listen to her or him as attentively as you would want your audience to listen to you.26
+Too often we form opinions about people by the way they look or speak rather than by what they say.
+No matter what the cultural background of the speaker, you should listen to her or him as attentively as you would want your audience to listen to you.30